Technology business manager

 Most MBA programs can take up to 12 months to complete full-time or 24 months on a part-time basis.
 Similarly, a Master’s in Technology Management can take anywhere from one to two years to complete.
 For both masters, there are also accelerated programs available for faster completion.
 Accelerated study means learning steadily throughout the year, without extended breaks.

-Can I Do an MBA and a Masters in Technology Management at the Same Time?
+Can I do an MBA and a Tech Management Masters at the same time?

 Yes, you can!
 But keep in mind that each program has a different emphasis.
 An MBA with a technology management major is still an MBA at the end of the day, meaning the amount of technical content will be limited.
 You may see that as a good thing if you’re intent on being a true technology manager and not a technician or analyst.